code-for-nashville/welcome/README.md

 1. Sign at the top of the "Guestbook" list below with the date, your github name, and a personalized emoji and/or message!
 1. Scroll down and click the green "Propose File Change" button, then click the next green button to make a pull request.

+# Have you filled out our New Member Form?
+If you have not yet had a chance to complete the new member form, [please give it a whirl](https://forms.gle/1wHGfvGnxYQMxezY8)!

 # Guestbook
 - 2019-06-29: [@combinatorist](https://github.com/combinatorist) :bar_chart: I'm so excited to meet you all!
 - 2019-07-09: [@emlem](https://github.com/rian501) :rice_scene:  Glad you are here!